Marooning

-Marooning is the intentional act of abandoning someone in an uninhabited area, such as a desert island, or more generally (usually in passive voice) to be marooned is to be in a place from which one cannot escape.
+Marooning is the intentional act of abandoning someone in an uninhabited area, such as a desert island.
 The word is attested in 1699, and is derived from the term maroon, a word for a fugitive slave, which could be a corruption of Spanish cimarrón (rendered as "symeron" in 16th–17th century English), meaning a household animal (or slave) who has "run wild".
+Cimarrón in turn may be derived from the Taino word símaran (“wild”) (like a stray arrow), from símara (“arrow”).

 The practice was a penalty for crewmen, or for captains at the hands of a crew in cases of mutiny.
 Generally, a marooned man was set on a deserted island, often no more than a sand bar at low tide.
 He would be given some food, a container of water, and a loaded pistol so he could die by suicide if he desired.
-The outcome of marooning was usually fatal, but William Greenaway and some men loyal to him survived being marooned, as did pirate captain Edward England.
+The outcome of marooning was usually fatal, but survival was possible if the condemned could obtain a means of escape, as in the case of pirate Edward England.

 The chief practitioners of marooning were 17th and 18th century pirates, to such a degree that they were frequently referred to as "marooners".
 The pirate articles of captains Bartholomew Roberts and John Phillips specify marooning as a punishment for cheating one's fellow pirates or other offences.
 In this context, to be marooned is euphemistically to be "made governor of an island".

-During the late-18th century in the US South, "marooning" took on a humorous additional meaning describing an extended camping-out picnic over a period of several days.
+During the late 18th century in the southern United States, "marooning" took on a humorous additional meaning describing an extended camping-out picnic over a period of several days.